azendtech-supunr/LoanDataCreator/LoanDataCreator/RESTRUCTURED_CONSISTENCY.md

 **Original Requirement:**
 > The 'Restructured (Yes/No)' column should have the values 'Yes', 'No', or empty assigned randomly, and these values should be consistent across all periods for a given facility.

+**Additional Requirement:**
+> The 'No. of Times Restructured' column should have a value between 1 and 3, but only if 'Rescheduled (Yes/No)' has the value 'Yes' for the given facility.
+The value should be consistent across all periods for a given facility.

 ## Implementation Approach

 ### Key Design Decision
 Move `Restructured` and `NoOfTimesRestructured` from **`FacilityState`** (which varies per period) to **`FacilityMaster`** (which is immutable and persists across all periods).

 This follows the same pattern successfully used for `Rescheduled` field.

+**IMPORTANT:** The `NoOfTimesRestructured` field is tied to the `Rescheduled` field, not the `Restructured` field:
+- If `Rescheduled = "Yes"`, then `NoOfTimesRestructured` is between 1-3
+- If `Rescheduled = "No"` or empty, then `NoOfTimesRestructured = 0`
+- The `Restructured` field is generated independently of `NoOfTimesRestructured`

 ### Architecture Changes